 - Due to Stage 4 restrictions, our offices in Metropolitan Melbourne are now closed and we're working remotely.
 All of our property professionals will remain easily contactable via phone or email.

 - Final inspections and key collections (contact-free) are permitted, as well as other important aspects relating to the start or end of a lease.
 These are to be attended by one person only, by private appointment.
-The agent will require a permit and the tenant will need to show evidence of the appointment.
+The agent will require a permit and the renter will need to show evidence of the appointment.
 No other in-person inspections are permitted, including agents attending to perform walkthrough tours.

 - All general maintenance will need to be postponed during Stage 4 restrictions.
-Tenants will still be required to report all maintenance to their property manager, however it cannot be attended to until the State of Disaster has been lifted.
+Renters will still be required to report all maintenance to their property manager, however it cannot be attended to until the State of Disaster has been lifted.

 - Those who need to move will be able to do so, remembering curfew hours still apply (8pm-5am), movers will be required to wear a face-covering and practice safe social distancing.